PJM Glossary

 Regional Transmission Expansion Planning (RTEP) Process

-PJM's comprehensive annual process that examines the three interrelated components of electric power system reliability: load, generation, and transmission.
-The RTEP Process employs a range of planning study tools and methodologies to analyze and assess each component to ensure that reliability remains firm.
+PJM's comprehensive annual process that examines the three interrelated components of electric power system reliability: load, generation and transmission.
+The RTEP process employs a range of planning study tools and methodologies to analyze and assess each component to ensure that reliability remains firm.
 The RTEP process is designed to meet established reliability criteria, keep markets robust and competitive, and ensure stable operations.

 Regulation